HybridBrothers/Hunting-Queries-Detection-Rules/Azure/DetectExecutableDropViaAzure.md

 #### Description
-This detection rule flags when the Azure Arc service on a machine is dropping executable files.
+This detection rule flags when the Custom Script extension service on a machine is dropping executable files.
 This might indicate that an actor is trying to drop malware or beacons via a compromised cloud admin account.
 In the most legitimate cases administrators are pushing only PowerShell or Shell scripts, although these can also contain malicious content.
 Be aware of this gap in the below detection rule.

 #### Risk
-This rule triest to mitigate the risk of malicious actors trying to deploy malware or beacons via Azure Arc.
+This rule triest to mitigate the risk of malicious actors trying to deploy malware or beacons via Azure or Azure Arc Custom Script extensions.

 #### Author <Optional>
 - **Name:** Robbe Van den Daele